KIR-CellDIVE/wsi-segmentation/README.md

 ```bash
 sudo sed -i "s#\# nvidia\-container\-cli path =.*#nvidia-container-cli path = $( which nvidia-container-cli )#" /etc/singularity/singularity.conf
 ```

+#### macOS
+`Singularity` can also be installed under MacOS making use of virtualisation using `Vagrant`.
+Please refer to the [Singularity Documentation](https://docs.sylabs.io/guides/3.0/user-guide/installation.html#mac) for detailed installation instructions.
+These installation instruction should provide you with a Linux environment, which you can use to build the whole slide image segmentation container in following the steps below.
+However, at this moment in time this method does not support GPU-accelerated segmentation which will make it very slow for large CellDive slides.

 ### Build whole slide image segmentation container